Steps To Buying a Home in Florida

 AREA YOU WANT TO LIVE | AN IMPORTANT STEP IN BUYING A HOME

-You must decide on an area you want to live.
-When I speak to people, they are often considering different areas.
-Someone told them this or that so they’re looking.
 This is not the way to buy a home.
 You’re all over the place.
-Do some research first , if needed, but narrow it down to the area you want to live.
+Do some research first, if needed.
+Then narrow it down to the area you want to live.

 Pet-friendly gated community in Boca Raton?